-As per 2021 the Netherlands levies withholding tax on interest and royalties paid to affiliated entities in certain listed countries as well as in certain situations of abuse (conditional withholding tax).
-This withholding tax will be extended to dividends per 2024.
-The countries included on the list levy no tax on profits or at a statutory rate of less than 9% or are countries on the EU list of non-cooperative jurisdictions.
-The withholding tax rate is equal to the highest corporate income tax rate (25.8% in 2022).
-As the Fund is tax transparent for Dutch corporate income tax purposes, it is not a withholding agent for the conditional withholding tax.
+As the Fund is tax transparent for Dutch corporate income tax and withholding tax purposes, the Fund is not a withholding agent for Dutch withholding taxes.
+However, the Investor can be considered a withholding agent for interest (and royalties) paid by the Fund to entities affiliated to the Investor that are resident or have a permanent establishment in certain designated jurisdictions as well as in certain situations of abuse (conditional withholding tax).
+The countries included on the list of designated countries levy no tax on profits or at a statutory rate of less than 9% or are countries on the EU list of non-cooperative jurisdictions.
+The withholding tax rate is equal to the highest corporate income tax rate (25.8% in 2024).